cartoon-raccoon/ropemporium/3-callme/SHELL.md

 payload1 += p64(PUTS_PLT)
 ```

-Alright, so after calling `puts` through a gadget, we need to read back the information and parse it.
+Alright, so after calling `puts` with the proper parameter, we need to read back the information it spat out and parse it into something we can use.
 Let's just blindly read back everything and print it for now, just to see what it's doing.

 ```python
 conn = process()